American researcher rescued from deep Turkish cave more than a week after he fell ill

 Dickey, who is from Croton-on-Hudson, New York, is a well-known cave researcher and a cave rescuer himself who had participated in many international expeditions.

-He and several other people on the expedition were mapping the 4,186-foot-deep Morca cave system for the Anatolian Speleology Group Association.
+He and several other people on the expedition were mapping the 1,276-meter (4,186-foot) deep Morca cave system for the Anatolian Speleology Group Association.
 Dickey became ill on Sept.
 2, but it took until the next morning to notify people above ground.

 Turkish authorities made a video message available that showed Dickey standing and moving around on Thursday.
 While alert and talking, he said he was not “healed on the inside” and needed a lot of help to get out of the cave.
 He thanked the caving community and the Turkish government for their efforts to rescue him.